 - Have a means of monitoring local weather forecasts and warnings.

-- Designate a safe shelter for each venue.
+- Designate a safer shelter for each venue.
 See examples below.

 - When thunder is heard within 30 seconds of a visible lightning strike, or a cloud-to-ground lightning bolt is seen, the thunderstorm is close enough to strike your location with lightning.
 Suspend play for thirty minutes and take shelter immediately..

 - Once activities have been suspended, wait at least thirty minutes following the last sound of thunder or lightning flash prior to resuming an activity or returning outdoors.

 - Avoid being the highest point in an open field, in contact with, or proximity to the highest point, as well as being on the open water.
 Do not take shelter under or near trees, flagpoles, or light poles.

 - Assume that lightning safe position (crouched on the ground weight on the balls of the feet, feet together, head lowered, and ears covered) for individuals who feel their hair stand on end, skin tingle, or hear "crackling" noises.
 Do not lie flat on the ground.